eran544/Big-Data-Analysis-for-Cyber-Security/README.md

 ![](https://github.com/eran544/Big-Data-Analysis-for-Cyber-Security/blob/master/results/images/2.jpg)

----
-see code at
+see code at: <br>
 https://github.com/eran544/Big-Data-Analysis-for-Cyber-Security/blob/master/TRAIN/TRAIN%20DATA/All_data_to_Hour_Day_datasets.py
----

-For each file from the in train group we created a time series (vector representing number of downloads in a (daily / hourly time frame ) that represents the number of file downloads on different machines, ie does not include repeated downloads of a file on the same machine.
+For each file from the train group we created a time series (vector representing number of downloads in a (daily / hourly time frame ) that represents the number of file downloads on different machines, ie does not include repeated downloads of a file on the same machine.
 To produce time series - we started by classifying by day and by hour: we grouped the downloads for each file => We deleted double downloads on the same machine according to SH1 so that for each day / hour we left the first download that occurred on a specific machine only.

 We started with a division of time ranges by hours and by days.
 Later we decided to continue with time series at intervals of only days (for technical reasons of code execution times).